tjresearch/research-praneeth/README.md

 ## Run Instructions
 If you have a valid basketball game video, and you include the filename in video_computation.py, you can run the program.
 ## Sample Output
 The sample output will be a stat sheet along with the video of the basketball game with the ball tracked.
-Right now, it is a video of the masked video to identify the ball.
+Right now, it is a masked video to identify the ball.